mseminatore/TeslaJS/README.md

-    setLogLevel()      - sets the level of debug logging getLogLevel()      - gets the level of debug logging setPortalBaseURI() - sets the server for testing, pass null to reset getPortalBaseURI() - gets the server
+    setLogLevel()      - sets the level of debug logging getLogLevel()      - gets the level of debug logging setPortalBaseURI() - sets the server for testing, pass null to reset getPortalBaseURI() - gets the server URI
     login()            - authenticate with Tesla servers and retrieve the OAuth token loginAsync()	   - same as above but returns a Promise logout()           - delete the current OAuth token